EMBRYOPSIDA Pirani & Prado

 The chloroplast genome has a somewhat contracted inverted repeat (Lin et al. 2012), and substitution rates of protein-coding genes are low, on a par with those in Cycadales (C.-S. Wu & Chaw 2015).

 Chemistry, Morphology, etc..
-Sinapyl lignin is synthesized in suspension cell cultures, hence supporting the idea that the ability to produce this lignin evolved very low down on the phylogenetic tree but has subsequently been lost several times (see also Espiñeira et al. 2011), but it is not found in Ginkgo wood (Novo-Uzal et al. 2014 and references).
+Sinapyl lignin and S[yringyl]-lignin is synthesized in suspension cell cultures in Ginkgo biloba, but not in woody cell walls, hence perhaps supporting the idea that the ability to produce this lignin unit evolved very low down on the phylogenetic tree (it is also found in Selaginella), but then has subsequently been lost several times - or it has evolved independently here and elsewhere (e.g. Vanholme et al. 2010; Espiñeira et al. 2011).
+Interestingly, S-lignin is not found in Ginkgo wood (Novo-Uzal et al. 2014 and references).

 For stem growth and anatomy, see Little et al. (2013 and references).
 The leaf is innervated by two leaf traces that originate from independent cauline vascular sympodia; there are a very few anastomoses between the veins in the blade.
 Rudall et al. (2012) discussed stomatal development; some authors have suggested that the cells surrounding the stomata have small papillae ± overarching the guard cells.